The COVID pandemic has changed our lives in many ways, and this includes the way we see our GPs and other practice staff.

 Social distancing must be followed by by everyone, including children.
 The Government website advises on social distancing measures we should all be taking to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).

-If you have been given an appointment time for a doctor, nurse or phlebotomy appointment - please DO NOT ARRIVE EARLY (nor late) - we will only admit you when at your designated time providing no-one else is in the waiting room.
+If you have been given an appointment time for a doctor, nurse or phlebotomy appointment - please DO NOT ARRIVE EARLY (nor late) - we will only admit a limited number of patients into our waiting room to ensure we stay safe.

-PLEASE NOTE: we will only be able to accept one person in the surgery at a time - if you can, please find alternate ways to order your repeat medications and for your prescriptions to be sent to a local pharmacy so you do not have to come into the surgery for non-medical appointments.
+PLEASE NOTE: we will only be able to accept a limited number of patients in the surgery at a time - if you can, please find alternate ways to order your repeat medications and for your prescriptions to be sent to a local pharmacy so you do not have to come into the surgery for non-medical appointments.

 MAKING YOUR OWN FACEMASK